finiam/old-blog.finiam.com/site/blog/simulations-with-elixir-and-the-actor-model.md

 receive() # => w || y
 ```

 Everyone that has already dealt with concurrency problems like this one, with several actors swapping messages, can smell a problem here... **We need to have some kind of synchronization between processes**.
 Order of messages from different actors/workstations matters in our simulation.
 That's why I'm introducing the **Simulation Manager**.
-We must ensure that the Manager only fast forwards the clock when it has all the updated values from the actors affected by some event in the past, keeping "timed events" from overlapping.
+We must ensure that the Manager only fast-forwards the clock when it has all the updated values from the actors affected by some event in the past, keeping "timed events" from overlapping.

 This process will ensure synchronization and message order.
 The existence of a centralized actor simplifies this problem and potentially increases efficiency due to less metadata and extra messages in a peer-to-peer case.